- gmccord@ucsd.edu

 Associate Teaching Professor and Associate Dean

-Gordon McCord has an extensive background in sustainable development and works at the intersection of development economics, public health and the environment.
-He is renowned for his research employing spatial data analysis to explore topics such as sustainable land use, the evolving role of geography in economic development, the burden of infectious diseases such as malaria in a changing climate, the impact of agricultural technology diffusion and spatial patterns of violent conflict.
+Gordon McCord has an extensive background in sustainable development, working at the intersection of environmental economics, public health and economic development.
+His research employs spatial data analysis and satellite remote sensing on topics such as sustainable land use; the burden of a changing climate on infectious diseases and child nutrition; and the health and economic impacts of agricultural technology diffusion.

-In public health, his research includes financial modeling of primary health care systems in rural sub-Saharan Africa as well as creating ecology-based models to estimate infectious disease burden in populations lacking accurate health data collection systems.
+In public health, his research includes ecology-based models to estimate infectious disease burden in populations lacking sufficient health data collection mechanisms; vector-borne disease early warning systems; and financial modeling of primary health care systems.

-McCord is also director of the Certificate in Spatial Analysis program and director of Online Education at GPS.
-He is a research affiliate at UC San Diego’s Policy Design and Evaluation Laboratory (PDEL), and a faculty affiliate of the Center for Global Effective Action (CEGA).
+He is a research affiliate at UC San Diego’s Policy Design and Evaluation Laboratory, a faculty affiliate of the Center for Global Effective Action and an invited researcher at the Abdul Latif Jameel Poverty Action Lab (J-PAL) North America.

 Education and CV